Table of Contents

 • Equipment savings: It allows installing only one Gateway and one router for the entire site, thus simplifying the architecture and reducing costs.

 The maximum length of a copper network link with a standard RJ45 connector is 100 m.
-Beyond that, the use of fiber optics is necessary.
-The Climkit PoE switch integrates two SFP ports allowing direct connection of fiber optic modules.
+Beyond that, the use of optical fiber is necessary.
+The Climkit PoE switch integrates two SFP ports allowing the direct connection of optical fiber modules.

 The Microgrid diagram with virtual RCP consists of:

-• Several entry points to the public network, each with its DSO meter
+• Several points of introduction to the public network, each with its DSO meter

 • Several interconnected buildings